crcx/retroforth/doc/RETRO-Book.md

 ## Tips

-### Don't Start Names With Prefix Characters
+### Don't Start Names With Sigil Characters

-Avoid using a prefix as the first character of a word name.
-RETRO will look for prefixes first, this will prevent direct use of the work in question.
+Avoid using a sigil as the first character of a word name.
+RETRO will look for sigils first, this will prevent direct use of the work in question.

-To find a list of prefix characters, do:
+To find a list of sigil characters, do:

-    'prefix: d:words-with
+    'sigil: d:words-with

 ### Don't Use Underscores